-- a.
-For the purpose of this section, "service" shall include time spent working in the employee's classification and all paid leave, except injury leave, as required by applicable state and federal laws shall be considered service. - b.
-Advancements through the wage structure may be granted upon completion of service as follows: - (1) At least fifty-two (52) weeks at each step---one (A) through seven (G). - c.
-Exceptional advancements through the salary structure may be granted either simultaneously with a normal step increase or at any time, at the recommendation of the Appointing Authority or designee and with the approval of the Vice President or designee of that employee's division. - d.
+a.
+For the purpose of this section, "service" shall include time spent working in the employee's classification and all paid leave, except injury leave, as required by applicable state and federal laws shall be considered service.

+- b.
+Exceptional advancements through the salary structure may be granted at any time, at the recommendation of the Appointing Authority or designee and with the approval of the Vice President or designee. - c.
 Nothing in these provisions shall be construed to interfere with the right of either the Appointing Authority or designee to postpone or deny granting a normal or exceptional merit step increase if the employee's performance so warrants.
 The Appointing Authority's decision shall be final and not subject to a hearing or review.